-- Deploy the phased approach of the eBilling solution tool on or about October 2019. - Continue to perform outreach activities with stakeholders.
+• Deploy the phased approach of the eBilling solution tool on or about October 2019.

-6. Please provide a list of all new research initiated during the reporting period.
+- Continue to perform outreach activities with stakeholders. - 6.
+Please provide a list of all new research initiated during the reporting period.
 For each new project, please provide the estimated timeframe and resources necessary for completion, and a description of the safety significance of the research.

-During the month of August 2018, the Office of Nuclear Regulatory Research (RES) substantially revised the following research:
+During the month of September 2018, the Office of Nuclear Regulatory Research (RES) initiated research on or substantially revised the following research: